 - In December 2020, the Council was notified of an allocation of £10.750m from the Government's Future High Street Fund (confirmed May 2021).
-This is supporting the delivery of key regeneration projects within the town centre as well as providing public realm and connectivity improvements. - The Council prepared and submitted a £41m bid for Towns Fund resources, which, if successful, will provide additional resource to support town centre regeneration as well as the ground-breaking eco-friendly Northern Roots project focussing on the 160-acre Snipe Clough site. - In July 2020, work commenced on the new Saddleworth Secondary School located in Uppermill, Oldham.
+This is supporting the delivery of key regeneration projects within the town centre as well as providing public realm and connectivity improvements. - The Council prepared and submitted a £41m bid for Towns Fund resources with the aim of providing additional resources to support town centre regeneration as well as the ground-breaking eco-friendly Northern Roots project focussing on the 160-acre Snipe Clough site.
+In June 2021, the Government advised the Council of a grant award of £24.4m - In July 2020, work commenced on the new Saddleworth Secondary School located in Uppermill, Oldham.
 Completion and opening of the new school is scheduled for 1 March 2022. - At Broadway Green, Oldham, a new road connecting the A663 Broadway to Foxdenton Lane, opened to traffic.
 Planning permission for 160 new homes as well as the construction of 366,000 sq. ft. of employment space has also been secured.
 In addition, a planning application for a new 20 acre linear park has also been prepared and submitted. - The completion of numerous highway investment schemes including the refurbishment of King Street footbridge, retaining wall reconstruction and repairs on the A62 Huddersfield Road, Scouthead and the A672 Oldham Road, Denshaw alongside over sixty separate surface dressing and resurfacing schemes as well as footway improvements. - The Council continued to facilitate housing development at Primrose Bank, North Werneth, Lancaster Gardens, Counthill School, Broadway Green and Hollinwood which will eventually lead to the provision of up to 1,000 new dwellings.